 We have to abandon our convenient but inaccurate models of individual behavior and try to understand how people actually make decisions in the real world.
 Only by doing so will we finally be able to settle on the economic facts that lie at the heart of such an important and controversial policy debate.

-Read more in this column Kyle Chan: On Tuesday, A Day For Nation Building
+Read Newest From Column Kyle Chan: On Tuesday, A Day For Nation Building